K. P. Puttanna Chetty: Early life and education

-Puttanna Chetty was born in 1856 in a Lingayat family of Bangalore.
+Puttanna Chetty was born in 1856 in a Banajiga Lingayat family of Bangalore.
 He was educated at the Central College, Bangalore and entered the Mysore civil service in 1875.

 Career

 Chetty served as a traffic manager in the Mysore state railways from 1884 to 1898 and as Deputy Commissioner from 1898 to 1906.
 From 1906 to 1912, he also served as a member of the Bangalore City Council.
 In 1913, Puttanna Chetty was elected President of the Bangalore municipality and he served till 1919, inaugurating the Victoria Hospital and making many public donations during his tenure.

 Puttanna Chetty was elected to the Mysore Legislative Council in 1925.
 Chetty served in various appointments during his life – as Chairman of the Bank of Mysore and Central Co-Operative Bank, Bangalore, Chairman of the Sri Krishnarajendra Mills and fellow of the Mysore University.

 Puttanna Chetty served as President at Rao Bahadhur Dharmapravartha Gubbi Thotadappa Charities from 1910 to 1938.